akalash/url-shortener/README.md

 ```
 curl -v {url}
 ```
-In the end you can see you statistic by call
+In the end you can see your statistics
 ```
 curl 'http://{accountId}:{password}@localhost:8080/statistic/{accountId}'
 ```